Vampire Circus: Plot

 Whilst his son Anton distracts the armed men at the blockade, Dr. Kersh gets past them to appeal for help from the capital.
 At the Circus of Night, the villagers are amazed and delighted by the entertainment.
-Despite his wife's concerns over their wayward daughter, Rosa, and her attraction to the handsome Emil, the Bürgermeister takes her to the circus and, at the gypsy woman's invitation, visits its hall of mirrors where he sees, in one called "The Mirror of Life", a vision of a revived Count Mitterhaus, which causes him to collapse.
+Despite his wife Elvira's concerns over their wayward daughter, Rosa, and her attraction to the handsome Emil, Peter takes her to the circus and, at the gypsy woman's invitation, visits its hall of mirrors where he sees, in one called "The Mirror of Life", a vision of a revived Count Mitterhaus, which causes him to collapse.
 Frightened by this event, Schilt tries to flee with his family from the blockaded village with the circus dwarf Michael as their guide, only to be abandoned by him in the forest and mauled to death by Emil, whose shapeshifting form is a black panther.

 Müller's daughter Dora, whom he sent away earlier for her protection, has slipped past the blockade and is returning to the village to reunite with her father and her beloved Anton when she discovers the Schilts' dismembered bodies, arousing suspicions about the animals of the circus.
 That evening, Jon and Gustav Hauser, two village boys whose father helped instigate the killing of Mitterhaus, are invited by the gypsy woman to enter the hall of mirrors and are magically drawn by Heinrich and Helga to the Count's crypt, where they are killed and drained.
-After the boys' bodies are found near the castle, their grieving father and the sick Bürgermeister begin to shoot the circus animals.
-After an encounter with Emil the Bürgermeister dies of heart failure, and his daughter leaves with the vampire.
-The vampire then kills and drains her in the crypt.
+After the boys' bodies are found near the castle, their grieving father and the sick Peter begin to shoot the circus animals.
+After an encounter with Emil, Peter dies of heart failure, and Rosa leaves with the vampire.
+Trying to stop Peter and Hauser, Albert Müller suddenly sees the face of the gypsy woman dissolve into that of his wife Anna, but is unsure if what he saw was real.
+Meanwhile, Emil leads a Rosa to the crypt, where he kills and drains her, telling his cousin, Mitterhaus, to drink her blood, and that now the only child of his killers still to die is Dora, and that his twins will kill her tonight.
+The gypsy woman looks up sharply and calls out Emil's name, but he only repeats "Tonight!"